Searching for the ultimate Auckland beaches guide? Well, you found it!

 Only in Auckland can you drive two and a half hours, and still. be. in.
 Auckland.
 BUT what that means is Aucklanders are spoilt for choice when it comes to stunning beaches.
 From the black sand of Piha in the west to the golden sand of Te Arai in the north, there’s certainly something for everyone.

 Living in Auckland, I’ve had the chance to explore nearly every beach this vast city embraces, from the wild, black sands of Piha to the tranquil, golden stretches of Te Arai and Omaha, my personal favourites.

-Auckland is surrounded by water on all sides.
-No wonder, then, that the city has a ton of different beaches to choose from!
+Being a New Zealander and an Auckland local, I’ve gathered a treasure trove of beachy insights just for you.
+Auckland is surrounded by water on all sides so we are very lucky that this city has a ton of different beaches to choose from!

 There are beaches for swimming, surfing, sunbathing, fishing, and more.
 Each beach has its own unique character, and there’s sure to be a beach that’s perfect for everyone.

 One of the great things about Auckland’s beaches is that they’re never too crowded.
 Even on a hot summer day, you can always find a spot to yourself.

 So whether you’re looking for a place to relax or a place to get active, Auckland’s beaches are sure to have what you’re looking for.